fred-lev/jenkins-docker/README.md

 # jenkins-docker

-Dockerfiles to run Jenkins locally.
+Dockerfiles to run Jenkins as well as a Docker In Docker container used to run the agents.